-The Hospital already has a wonderful, local Chaplaincy team at the hospital; however, their time to be with patients is very limited due to volunteer numbers.
-The new Chaplaincy service will complement and support the existing one.
-International volunteers will serve for periods of three months or longer, allowing a much greater level of spiritual care at our hospital.
+The hospital already has a wonderful, local chaplaincy team at the hospital, however, their time to be with patients is very limited due to volunteer numbers.
+The new Pastoral Care service will complement and support the existing one.
+International volunteers will serve for periods of three months or longer, enabling a much greater level of spiritual care at our hospital.

 The new initiative will include up to six international volunteers at any one time.
-A part-time Chaplaincy Coordinator will oversee the recruitment of a pool of volunteers and work with churches, mission organizations, colleges and seminaries to identify prospective volunteer chaplains.
-The Nazareth Trust will provide orientation and relevant training prior to placement, and then on-going volunteer support, supervision and accommodation in Nazareth.
+A part-time Pastoral Care Coordinator will oversee the recruitment of a pool of volunteers and work with churches, mission organizations, colleges and seminaries to identify prospective volunteer chaplains.
+The Nazareth Trust will provide orientation and relevant training prior to placement and then on-going volunteer support, supervision and accommodation in Nazareth.

 Frank Kantor, Spiritual Director, describes the program: “Whether it’s 1pm or 1am, at the Intensive Care or at Outpatients Clinics, if someone would like somebody to sit with them and possibly pray with them, we want to be there.
 We want to provide a ministry of presence to all those who desire it, to provide a reassuring hand at a difficult time.
 Often in times of crisis, the offer of prayer can make a huge difference to someone and we want that option to be available for everyone and anyone.”